-Indicates cutout condition
+[ut-out Indicates cutout condition

-The message continues to flash until the temperature is reduced and the cutout is reset.
+The message will continue to flash until the temperature is reduced and the cutout is reset.

 The cutout has two modes - automatic reset and manual reset.
 The mode determines how the cutout is reset which allows the bath to heat up again.
-When in automatic mode, the cutout resets itself as soon as the temperature is lowered below the cutout set-point.
+When in automatic mode, the cutout will reset itself as soon as the temperature is lowered below the cutout set-point.
 With manual reset mode the cutout must be reset by the operator after the temperature falls below the set-point.

-When the cutout is active and the cutout mode is set to manual ("reset") then the display will flash "[ o \ - o o \ - " until the user resets the cutout.
+When the cutout is active and the cutout mode is set to manual reset then the display will flash "[ub-oub" until the user resets the cutout.
 To access the reset cutout function press the "SET" button.

-Access cutout reset function
+SET Access cutout reset function